Arusekk/arusekk.github.io/posts/overencryption-killing-interplanetary-networks.md

 CDN-delivered stuff, or static content of your favorite homepag^W (you use Chrome anyway, so you don't have a homepage or you use a different browser, but you keep your tabs open, so you never see it).
-And then you could encrypt just the elements you really /need/ to encrypt: passwords, credit card numbers and probably account/profile details.
+And then you could encrypt just the elements you really *need* to encrypt: passwords, credit card numbers and probably account/profile details.
 [It's 2020, no one writes HTML that works without scripts anymore.](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f)